Velocidex/velociraptor-docs/content/vql_reference/plugin/http_client/_index.md

 tempfile_extension|If specified we write to a tempfile.
-The content field will contain the full path to the tempfile.|string remove_last|If set we delay removal as much as possible.|bool root_ca|As a better alternative to disable_ssl_security, allows root ca certs to be added here.|string
+The content field will contain the full path to the tempfile.|string remove_last|If set we delay removal as much as possible.|bool root_ca|As a better alternative to disable_ssl_security, allows root ca certs to be added here.|string cookie_jar|A cookie jar to use if provided.
+This is a dict of cookie structures.|ordereddict.Dict

 ### Description